 Military OneSource – this is a service created by the Department of Defense for veterans and their families.
 Well-being is one of the areas in which the specialists of Military OneSource can help you, 24/7.

 VoxxLife – the company that helps to achieve wellness and improve the quality of life using superior technology for people of all ages.
 The services are provided by medical and wellness thought leaders and practitioners.

 U.S. Department of Veterans Affairs Mental Health Resources – you can find everything you need on the health of veterans on this site.
 Veterans’ health and well-being is a major section, and provides useful resources and information on the effort to improve the health of this population.

 National Center for Post-Traumatic Stress Disorder – was created as a part of the Department of Veterans Affairs to help veterans battle PTSD through local assistance, online programs, and research.

 The National Resource Directory (NRD) – another great resource website that helps veterans and their families to find local programs and services that support them.
 The list of programs includes housing, employment, health, and many others.

-The evidence shows that veteran population in the U.S. is a high-risk group that needs attention and care in terms of both physical and mental health.
+The evidence shows that the veteran population in the U.S. is a high-risk group that needs attention and care in terms of both physical and mental health.
 However, achieving wellness is possible because there are many resources designed specifically for veterans.
 Also, exercising can also go a long way in helping to improve emotional well-being and improve quality of life.